Search

 to be universally dispelled tomorrow, a new batch would surely

-arise to take their place - and the motivations behind some of
+arise to take their place - and the motivations behind some

 them would be just as dubious.
 With search engine marketing,